Working Abroad Part 3: Recruitment

 - Smaller agencies may offer a slightly higher pay rate, so that you take the position through them rather than a larger agency.

-- If you become a limited company (which most locums do) you will need to show that you are working as an independent contractor rather than as an employee.
-Working for more than one agency in the tax year makes your tax clearer in regards to IR35 (I will explain limited companies in another post).
+- If you become a limited company (which most locums prior to 2017 used to do) you will need to show that you are working as an independent contractor rather than as an employee.
+Working for more than one agency in the tax year makes your tax clearer in regards to IR35 (more info on limited companies here).

 The three agencies I’ve come across the most are Sugarman, JustOT/JustPhysio, and Your World.
 I’m registered with the first two, and I am well looked after.
 I also tried to register with a different one, but they lost contact.
 The NHS puts the agencies on different tiers, and prefer to deal with the ones at the top (which includes Sugarman and JustOT, and probably others), because they and their candidates (us) comply with strict NHS quality standards.